misska7070/misska7070/README.md

 - 👋 Hi, I’m Khadija Anam
 - 👀 I’m interested in Data Analysis and it's power to bring innovation in medicine and economics
-- 🌱 I’m a Master's First year student pursuing Data Analysis
+- 🌱 I’m a Master's Final year student pursuing Data Analysis from Italy
 - 💞️ I’m looking to collaborate on Data Analysis Projects based on Medicine
 - ✨ I'm also looking for internships hat would help me enhance my skills
 - 📫 You can reach me through Linkedin:<a href="linkedin.com/in/khadija-anam/">Khadija Anam</a>